rudionrails/cottontail/README.md

   queue "test", :durable => true

-  # Consume messages on the routing key: `message.received`.Within the provided block
+  # Consume messages on the routing key: `message.received`.
+Within the provided block
-  # you have access to seleral methods.
+  # you have access to several methods.
 See Cottontail::Helpers for more details.
   route "message.received" do
     puts "This is the payload #{payload.inspect}" end